 Speed and uptime are the two most important factors that you should consider when looking for a host.
 Features, customer support and user-friendly UIs will not matter if your site is not performing as you would like.
 If your site is slow, you will lose visitors and potential sales or leads.
 Same with uptime, if your site is down for extended periods of time, users will not be able to access your site and you will lose out.
 It will also have a negative effect on your SEO efforts if your site is not performing well.

 For uptime, both were able to keep their guarantee within a 7-day period.
-After a month, both dropped to 99.9% from 100%, which is still very good.
+After a month, SiteGround dropped to 99.96% from 100% while DreamHost dropped to 99.95%, both of which are still very good.

 Performance-wise, DreamHost has a bit of an advantage when it comes to speed but only by a small margin.
 Either way, you’re going to have a very good experience with both of these hosting companies.